awsdocs/aws-snowball-developer-guide/doc_source/mailing-storage.md

 + The Snowball Edge is delivered to an AWS sorting facility and forwarded to the AWS data center\.
 Schenker\-Seino automatically reports back a tracking number for your job\.

-### Region\-Based Shipping Restrictions<a name="shipwithinregion"></a>

-Before you create a job, you should sign in to the console from the AWS Region that your Amazon S3 or Amazon Glacier data is housed in\.
-A few shipping restrictions apply, as follows:

-+ For data transfers in US regions, we don't ship AWS Snowball Edge appliances outside of the United States\.

-+ We don't ship AWS Snowball Edge appliances between non\-US regions—for example, from EU \(Ireland\) to EU \(Frankfurt\), or from Asia Pacific \(Mumbai\) to Asia Pacific \(Sydney\)\.

-+ For data transfers in Asia Pacific \(Sydney\), we only ship AWS Snowball Edge appliances within Australia\.

-+ For data transfers in the EU regions, we only ship AWS Snowball Edge appliances to the EU member countries listed following: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the UK\.

-**Note**
-AWS doesn't ship AWS Snowball Edge appliances to post office boxes\.

 ### Shipping Speeds<a name="shippingspeeds"></a>

 Each country has different shipping speeds available\.
 These shipping speeds are based on the country in which you're shipping an AWS Snowball Edge appliance\.
 Shipping speeds are as follows: